konnov/protocols-made-fun/_posts/2026-05-26-zookeeper-testing.md

 ## 5. Triaging conformance mismatches

 Back in October 2025, Copilot + Sonnet 4.5 were quite bad at triaging specification mismatches.
-This may be attributed to better LLM models.
+Now, the frontier models are quite good at it.
+This is definitely an improvement in the frontier models.
 I also believe that my effort of definining a good architecture for the test harness paid off this time.
 Below are fragments of a triage report by Claude Code Opus 4.7:

 <div markdown="1" class="ai-output-frame">